 Dual nationality may hamper efforts by the U.S. Government to provide diplomatic and consular protection to individuals overseas.
 When a U.S. citizen is in the other country of their dual nationality, that country has a predominant claim on the person.
 A foreign country might claim you as a citizen of that country if (a) you were born there; (b) your parent or parents (and sometimes grandparents) are or were citizens of that country or (c) you are a naturalized U.S. citizen but are still considered a citizen under that country’s laws.

-It is often regarded as a rule of international law, that when a person who is a dual national is residing in either of the countries of nationality, the person owes paramount allegiance to that country, and that country has the right to assert its claim without interference from the other country.
+According to State Department, It is often regarded as a rule of international law, that when a person who is a dual national is residing in either of the countries of nationality, the person owes paramount allegiance to that country, and that country has the right to assert its claim without interference from the other country.
 Thus, in the absence of agreements to the contrary between the United States and the country of second nationality, if a dual national encounters difficulties in the country of the second nationality while residing there, the U.S. government’s representations on that person’s behalf may or may not be accepted.

 The United States does have a limited number of bilateral consular agreements or arrangements that address certain questions of related to dual nationals and consular assistance.

 The US embassy cannot provide these services